ALau2088/Build-Up/_PRESS-RELEASE.md

 Problem
 Describe the problem your product solves.

+Traditionally, design engineers and contractors can only find manufacturers' representatives contact info from business cards and catalogs.

 Solution
 Describe how your product elegantly solves the problem.
+Provides a more efficient way of contacting manufacturers' representatives.

 Quote from You
 A quote from a spokesperson in your company.